 Welcome from the Program Director

-The Emory Transplant Center offers a two-year clinical fellowship accredited by the American Society of Transplant Surgeons in kidney, liver, and pancreas transplantation, as well as hepatopancreatobiliary surgery.
+The Emory Transplant Center offers a two-year clinical fellowship accredited by the American Society of Transplant Surgeons.
 Fellows obtain experience in adult living and deceased donor transplant at Emory University Hospital, and pediatric living and deceased donor transplant at Children's Healthcare of Atlanta.
 Additionally, fellows are trained in laparoscopic living donor nephrectomy and deceased donor organ procurement (including from donors after circulatory death).
 We also offer our fellows the option of attaining a certificate in hepatobiliary surgery.

 The superb technical training our fellowship provides is shaped by our fellows' high case volume combined with complete faculty commitment to fostering early operative autonomy.
 The Emory Transplant Fellowship has earned a national reputation for producing well-trained surgeons, facilitating an excellent record of job placement for our graduating fellows.